BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: Experiments

-\item \textbf{Hate Speech}: During the discussion of important events, some users can behave aggressively and even use hate speech towards other individuals or groups of people.
+During the discussion of important events, some users can behave aggressively and even use hate speech towards other individuals or groups of people.
 We apply RoBERTa \cite{Liu:2019} fine-tuned for the task of detecting hate speech and offensive language \cite{Mathew:2020} to the tweet contents.
-Text filtering and cleaning are applied as in sentiment analysis.
+The same text filtering and cleaning steps used in the sentiment analysis experiments are also followed in this experiment.

-\item \textbf{Misinformation Spread}: Misinformation spread during the 2020 BLM movement can be examined under a number of topics.
-Since hashtag is one of important instruments of misinformation campaigns \cite{Arif:2018}, we find tweets containing a list of hashtags and keywords regarding five misinformation topics: